FleekHQ/fleek-docs/docs/internet-computer-hosting/overview.md

     When you deploy a static site to the Internet Computer via Fleek, a front-end canister will be created, and updated automatically by Fleek with each deployment.
 You can choose to proxy your IC site via a service worker, connecting directly to the IC, or Fleek's seamless proxy.
 Everything is deployed to our CDN as a performance front, with free SSL certificate and preview URL.
 Currently, we support custom DNS domains on IC projects but ENS and other alternatives will be added in the future.

 ### An Alpha Product
-It's important to note that this is an **Alpha product**, which we are building on top of the Internet Computer's Mainnet Alpha.
-It is an experimental and early version that will help anyone test and build sites, apps or Dapps on the Internet Computer, in a realistic environment with cycles, in preparation for the Mainnet Beta release.
+It's important to note that this is an **Alpha product**, which we are building on top of the Internet Computer's Alpha/Testnet.
+It is an experimental and early version that will help anyone test and build sites, apps or Dapps on the Internet Computer, in preparation for the Mainnet Beta release.

 When Mainnet Beta genesis arrives, all sites on the Internet Computer with Fleek will be migrated and redeployed to the Beta.